KarenSpinner/newsletter-digest-standalone/README.md

 - Solution: set PYTHONIOENCODING=utf_8

 ### "CSV file not found"
-- Make sure `my_newsletters.csv` is in the same directory
+- Make sure `my_newsletters.csv` is in the current working directory
-- Or provide the full path when prompted
+- Or provide the full path when prompted (or in the runstring)

 ### "No articles found"
 - Try increasing the lookback period (14 or 21 days)
 - Some newsletters publish infrequently
-- Check that CSV has valid Substack URLs (newesletter writers sometimes change them)
+- Check that CSV has valid Substack URLs (newsletter writers sometimes change them)

 ### "HTTP errors" during fetch
 - Some newsletters may be temporarily down